What Is Lyocell Fabric?: A Sustainable Fabric Tree-t

 Lyocell is a fabric that has taken the sustainable fashion world by storm—and for good reason.

-Not only is it durable and comfy, but it’s also one of the most sustainable fabrics out there.
-It’s made using natural materials and doesn’t require toxic chemicals to produce.
+Not only is it durable and comfy, but it’s also one of the most sustainable semi-synthetic fabrics out there.
+It’s made using natural materials and doesn’t require the full gamut of toxic chemicals to produce.

-Lucky for us, there are several trusted brands who only use Lenzing AG lyocell, or transparently share their sustainable sourcing practices with buyers.
-Be sure to check out some of our sustainable fashion garment guides for some of the best ones we’ve found so far.
+As mentioned, there are several trusted brands who only use Lenzing’s lyocell TENCEL™ brand, or transparently share their sustainable sourcing practices with buyers.